 A: Yes, Wi-Fi is provided free of charge, but the Foundation requests that our guests use the service respectfully.

 A: The Center has a large screen for projection of movies and presentations.
-Guests are permitted to interface with the projection system using their own devices (iPads, laptops, etc.) Please be respectful of the Center’s equipment.
-For more information about audio-visual equipment at the Center, please contact us,
+Guests are permitted to interface with the projection system using their own devices (iPads, laptops, etc. with their own HDMI cables).
+Please be respectful of The Center’s equipment.
+For more information about audio-visual equipment at The Center, please contact us.

-A: Currently the Center is not air conditioned, but it is a priority of the Foundation to install air conditioning soon.
-There are electric fans and a wall of windows that can be opened to increase air flow.
-Windows may be opened during use, but must be closed, and fans turned off, prior to leaving.
+A: Yes, The Center has two room air conditioners to help make the space more comfortable to our guests.
+There are also electric fans and a wall of windows that can be opened to increase air flow.
+Windows may be opened during use, but must be closed, and AC and fans turned off, prior to leaving.